AyedaOk/sam2-tools/README.md

 Step‑by‑step install walkthrough on Linux → https://youtu.be/C98gejXkQqI

-Step‑by‑step install walkthrough on Windows → Comming soon...
+Step‑by‑step install walkthrough on Windows → https://youtu.be/atBNxKHZ0ag

 Step‑by‑step install walkthrough on macOS → Comming soon...